curry-language/curry-info-system/README.md

 Technical notes
 ---------------

-- `curry-info` maintains a file cache with all available information.
-  As a default, these files are stored in the directory `~/.curry_info_cache`.
-  This path is defined in `CurryInfo.Options.defaultCacheRoot` but can be changed by the option `--cache`.

 - The name of a module entity (operation, type, class) can also be an empty string.
 In this case, the analysis is performed (if the value of the `force` option is non-zero)